vertigoala/profile-hub/README.md

 1. Create a script that parses your existing data set and produces the JSON document to be sent to the import profile web service
 1. Generate a CSV file containing a mapping between Scientific Name and URL for each image in your dataset
 1. Execute the script against the profile service's web service
-1. Upload the image file to the ALA Collections admin interface, then trigger the injest process.
+1. Upload the image file to the ALA Collections admin interface, then trigger the ingest process.

 # Design
 This document covers the design considerations of both the Profile Hub and the Profile Service.